 Spaced repetition simply means repeatedly exposing yourself to information and using active recall on an optimized schedule.
 In other words, “space” refers to the arrangement of time.
 As a memory hack, it’s a powerful alternative to cramming.

 Scholars aren’t entirely sure, but the ancient poet Horace may have been the first to identify this principle when he reportedly said, “Repetition is the mother of learning.”

 Here’s the problem:

-But it’s not until Hermann Ebbinghaus released his study Memory: A Contribution to Experimental Psychology that we get a scientific examination of just how many times you need to repeat information before it sticks.
-Basically, he memorized over 2000 nonsense syllables and worked out how much time it took him to forget them.
+But it wasn’t until Hermann Ebbinghaus released his study Memory: A Contribution to Experimental Psychology that we had a full scientific examination of just how many times you need to repeat information before it sticks.
+To figure out how memory works, Ebbinghaus memorized over 2000 nonsense syllables and worked out how much time it took him to forget them.
 There’s an online program you can use to try and memorize them yourself.

 As Ebbinghaus put it, retention has a number, and this number can be increased by defeating what is now called the forgetting curve.
 Ebbinghaus first described this effect in 1885, and you can still read articles from scientists working to optimize how we repeat information.